Kbk wz. 91/98/23: Usage

 Initially the kbk wz.
 91/98/23 (and its later modifications) was pressed into Polish service as a standard service carbine of the Polish cavalry, mounted artillery and military police.
 It was also issued to the 80th Infantry Regiment of the 20th Infantry Division.
-However, by 1929 it was mostly replaced in active units with the wz.
+However, by 1929 it was mostly replaced in active units with the new kbk wz.
 29 carbine.
 The remaining guns were then supplied to the State Police, Border Guard and some units of the National Defence.
 At the outbreak of World War II and the German and Soviet invasion of Poland there were still some 76,400 pieces left in Polish inventory, most of them were destroyed during the war.